Blink-Digital/adaccount-limit-updater/replit.md

 This is a full-stack web application built for managing Facebook ad accounts, specifically for viewing and updating spending caps.
 The application features a React frontend with shadcn/ui components and an Express.js backend that interfaces with the Facebook Graph API.

 **Current Status**: Ultra-fast interface optimized for speed and reliability.
 Users can quickly view all active ad accounts and reset spend caps as needed.
 No complex filtering - maximum performance.
+New Ad Account Spend tab added for comprehensive spend reporting across date ranges.

 ## User Preferences